 You can find other primitive camping options here.

 If camping with facilities is more your style, consider booking a spot at Fruita Campground.
 The campground has 71 sites, each with a fire pit and picnic table.
 The campground doesn’t have showers but it does have flushing toilets.

 For RV campers there is a communal dump and potable water fill station.
-There is no electric, water, or sewage hook-up sites.
+There are no electric, water, or sewage hookup sites.

-Sites are $20 (increasing to $25 March 2022) and must be reserved ahead of time between March 1 – October 31.
-The sites are extremely sought after and can fill months in advanced.
+Sites are $20 (increasing to $25 in March 2022) and must be reserved ahead of time between March 1 – October 31.
+The sites are extremely sought after and can fill months in advance.

 Backcountry permits are free in Capitol Reef and can be acquired at the Visitor Center.